Try Basic Fixes

 Restart your PC one more time and try to open your apps again.

-10. Modify Registry Files
+Fix 6: Modify Registry Files

-Step 1: Click the search icon on the taskbar, type in registry editor, and select Run as administrator.
+Step 1: Click the search icon on the taskbar, type registry editor, and select Run as administrator.

-Step 3: Paste the following path in the address bar at the top and press Enter to quickly navigate to the System key.
+Step 2: Paste the following path in the address bar at the top and press Enter to quickly navigate to the System key.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System

-11. Create New User Account
+Fix 7: Create a New User Account

 Step 2: Switch to the Accounts tab and click on Other users.